Posted by: Kaplan Schweser

-In order to operate as an investment banking analyst, you will need to register as a representative of your bank with the Financial Industry Regulatory Authority (commonly called FINRA).
+In order to operate as an investment banking analyst, you are required to register as a representative of your bank with the Financial Industry Regulatory Authority (commonly called FINRA).
 In addition, depending on the type of work you will be doing, you need to prepare for and pass any applicable securities (series) licensing exams to qualify for registration.

 While not required, it’s quite common for prospective investment banking analysts to start the Chartered Financial Analyst® (CFA®) Program while they are still in school, or soon after they graduate.
 The CFA charter is globally recognized as the most respected investment management designation you can earn.
 The program focuses heavily on investment valuation, company analysis, and portfolio management.
 Earning the CFA charter requires you to pass three levels of exams.
 This process typically takes several years, since the exams are only offered once per year (aside from Level I, which is offered twice per year) and candidates study an average of 300 hours per level.
 In order to earn the charter, you must also demonstrate that you’ve logged 4000 hours (or approximately 2 years if you work 40 hours a week) of applicable investment work experience.
 But you don’t need any experience to start, so it’s common for individuals to complete the examinations while earning their required experience.

 The job hunt is where you reap the benefits of that network you’ve been building.
 It’s important to remember that networking is a two-way street, and the universe isn’t waiting to help you find a job.
 When you identify opportunities to introduce colleagues to someone who could help them in their career, do it!
 Go into every networking relationship proactively looking for ways to help other people.
 Doing so increases the likelihood that your name gets remembered and brought up when the right opportunity arises…and it puts you in a great spot to capitalize on it.